Q: Describe what you publish in 25 characters or less.

 Q: What is the best advice you can give people who are considering submitting work to your publication?

-A: Read the guidelines.
+A: Read the guidelines, they're what they are to make both our lives easier and to help us get the publication out quickly.
 Read back issues to get a feel for what we’ve been publishing.
+Read the Masthead to find out what the editors like.
 Edit, edit, edit.
 Get rid of extraneous material.
 Eradicate typos.
-One typo is often an accident, two we start to wonder, three and we doubt your sincerity.
-Be meticulous.
+One typo is often an accident, two we start to wonder, three and we doubt your sincerity although we won't reject just because of typos.
+Mistakes happen.
+But be meticulous.
 This is your audition, your resume, your face to the world.
 Don’t blow it over things under your control.

 Q: Describe the ideal submission.